gekkoin/gekkoin-tokens/README.md

 The address of deployed contract - https://etherscan.io/token/0x40c3f4c4189c04708e8c22659a16ebafc22218e7.

-The Gekkoin EUR Token contract (GekkoinEURToken) functionality is described below.
+The Gekkoin Europe Token contract (GekkoinEURToken) functionality is described below.

 ## ERC20 compatible
-The Gekkoin EUR Token implements the ERC20 interface.
+The Gekkoin Europe Token implements the ERC20 interface.
 It utilizes standard `StandardToken` and `BasicToken` contracts that only include following functions:

 View functions: